-Find out about the latest UK research into the causes and risks of lung cancer.
+Researchers around the world are looking into the causes of lung cancer.

 We know that a person’s risk of developing lung cancer depends on many factors, including age, genetics, and exposure to certain risk factors.

-Researchers continue to be interested in other reasons why lung cancer develops in some people but not others.
+Researchers are looking into other reasons why lung cancer develops in some people but not others.

 Researchers are interested in why people smoke and how to help them give up.
-And they are looking at how to stop young people from taking up smoking in the first place.
+This could help us develop better stop smoking services in the future.
+Other teams are looking at how to stop young people from taking up smoking in the first place.